French Baked Onions

 What to Serve French Baked Onions With

-These are the perfect side dish for dinner whether you are making steak or chicken.
+These are the perfect side dish for any dinner idea whether you are making steak or chicken.
 It would be really hard to go wrong here, but here are a few suggestions if you need them.

 Variations